 MSP 4703.
 Multimedia Production for Corporations and Non-Profits.
 4 Credit Hours.

-This is an advanced level production course in which students study the various techniques and practices involved in the production media for corporations and non-profit organizations.
-Students work through the three phases of production: pre-production, production and post-production.
+This is an advanced level production course in which students study the various techniques and practices involved in the production of media for corporations and non-profit organizations.
+Students will be involved in all three phases of production: pre-production involving research and development of strategies to scripts and storyboards, to production and post-production.
 Students will be required to work both individually and in groups to complete video, audio, mixed media and web projects.
-Students may have the opportunity to produce projects for clients within the University or the community.
+Students may have the opportunity to produce projects for clients within the university or the community.
+This course will provide students with the opportunity to produce content for their portfolio, providing them an opportunity to stand out as they seek their first jobs in media production or related fields.

 Repeatability: This course may not be repeated for additional credits.